 This is why we use Perl at Calendis, this is why we built our 3 back-end platforms using the Catalyst web-framework.

-For clients, there is a web interface built in React for a nice UX of the 2 main functionalities: search and making appointments.
-Everything on the client-side is responsive and most of our end users access Calendis on their mobile devices, but we also have a work-in-progress Client Mobile App, which will be available soon.
+Clients access a React-built web interface for a user-friendly experience in searching and making appointments.
+Everything on the client-side is responsive and most of our end users access Calendis on their mobile devices.
+We also have a work-in-progress Client Mobile App, which will be available soon.

 There are also other back-end side jobs.
 We send email reminders in-house, but we integrate with a third-party API of a mobile provider for the SMS reminders.
-We also have transactional emails using our own mail server, however newsletter campaigns are sent using Amazon Web Services (AWS).
-As you can imagine, configurations are always something to pay attention to, whenever something changes, and as we grow, we test more before we release.
+We use our own mail server for transactional emails, while we send newsletter campaigns through Amazon Web Services (AWS).
+As you can imagine, configurations are always something to pay attention to.
+Whenever something changes, and as we grow, we test more before we release.

-This is why we use Docker for deployment, so we have little to change in configurations between servers, most of them being done at the docker image level.
-We have a Perl 5.20 image with 3 instances of it, but we also have images for a DBMS, session storage and a proxy server – we use MySQL, Redis and NGINX, respectively.
-However, these images are not used on all our environments.
+This is why we use Docker for deployment, so we have little to change in configurations between servers.
+Most of them are done at the docker image level.
+We have a Perl 5.20 image with 3 instances of it.
+We also have images for a DBMS, session storage and a proxy server – we use MySQL, Redis and NGINX, respectively.
+However, we do not use these images on all our environments.
 For example, in development, some developers prefer to use their own servers, so Docker is really helpful on this part.